febos/SQUARNA/README.md

     The output format is a fasta-like format with the "name" lines starting with ">" sign and followed by a number of data sections:
-    (a) the input sequence; (b) the input data lines with the appropriate marks (reactivities/restraints/reference); (c) a
+    (a) the input sequence; (b) the input data lines with the appropriate marks (reactivities/restraints/reference), the scores
-    break line of underscores ("_"-line); (d) the predicted consensus structure with the mark top-X_consensus, where X is defined with conslim parameter, see below.
-If a reference was specified the metrics values will be printed in the same line (TP - number of correctly predicted base pairs; FP - number of wrongly predicted base pairs; FN - number of missed base pairs; FS - F-score; PR - precision; RC=recall); (e) a break line of equality signs ("="-line);
-    (f) N lines with the predicted structures, where N is defined with outplim parameter, see below.
-The structures are followed by a tab-separated list of values: the rank of the structure (starting with "#" sign), total_score, structure_score, reactivity_score,
+    for the reference structure are printed if the reference is specified (if non-canonical base pairs are present in the reference structure, they are considered with 0.0 weight); (c) a break line of underscores ("_"-line); (d) the predicted consensus structure with the mark top-X_consensus, where X is defined with conslim parameter, see below.
+If a reference was specified the metrics values will be printed in the same line (TP - number of correctly predicted base pairs; FP - number of wrongly predicted base pairs; FN - number of missed base pairs; FS - F-score; PR - precision; RC=recall); (e) a break line of equality signs ("="-line); (f) N lines with the predicted structures, where N is defined with outplim parameter, see below.
-    name of the generative parameter set, and (if a reference was specified) the metrics values will be printed for the best of the top-K structures (the format is the same as for the consensus structure with the only addition of RK (rank) value), where K is defined with toplim parameter, see below.
+    The structures are followed by a tab-separated list of values: the rank of the structure (starting with "#" sign), total_score, structure_score, reactivity_score, name of the generative parameter set, and (if a reference was specified) the metrics values will be printed for the best of the top-K structures (the format is the same as for the consensus structure with the only addition of RK (rank) value), where K is defined with toplim parameter, see below.
 The chain separators are introduced into all the lines as they appear in the sequence.

 # Output format (alignment-based mode)